Use SSL with Dispatcher using-ssl-with-dispatcher

 code language-shell keytool -changealias -alias 1 -destalias jettyhttp -keystore render.keystore

-Adding the CA Cert to the Render’s Truststore adding-the-ca-cert-to-the-render-s-truststore
+Add the CA cert to the render’s Truststore adding-the-ca-cert-to-the-render-s-truststore

 If you are acting as the CA, import your CA certificate into a keystore.
 Then, configure the JVM that runs the render instance to trust the keystore.